Frequently Asked Questions About NNU

 Does NNU accept IB or AP credits?

 Credit for AP exams is accepted (granted) as transfer credit from the Educational Testing Service.
 Even if such credit appears on the transcript from another institution, original documentation is to be secured from ETS and these credits re-evaluated according to NNU standards.
 College credit may be granted on the basis of scores 3, 4, or 5 on the Advanced Placement Examination of the College Entrance Board.
-Note: A score of 4 or 5 must be earned in Calculus AB or Calculus BC in order to receive credit.
+Note: A score of 4 or 5 must be earned in Calculus BC, Chemistry, and Physics in order to receive credit.
 The number of credits will be determined by the NNU Registrar.

 It is important to note that a maximum of 31 credits may be earned using CLEP, DANTES, Advanced Placement, International Baccalaureate, and Credit by Examination.